OCA/stock-logistics-workflow/stock_picking_sale_order_link/readme/DESCRIPTION.rst

-This module extends standard WMS to add a smart button in pickings to go to sales order that creates the picking.
+This module adds a smart button to Stock Transfers, to open the related Sales Order.